elyset/Interactive-Lab-Hub/Lab 3/README.md

 * require participants to speak to it.

 *Document how the system works*
+This will work in 2 steps, the light and the response:
+   - The light device that is wizarded is using tinkerbelle that was previously given.
+When the device is "listening" there will be a blue light underneith the cup.
+Once the device stops "listening" and is responding, there will no longer be a light.
+   - The device will "listen" and produce a response from a series of pre-written responses written in sh files.
+The responses are controlled by me, running the sh files directly in the terminal.
+The responses will be coming out of the microphone connected to the pi.

 *Include videos or screencaptures of both the system and the controller.*